AMC Matador: 1976

 For the 1976 model year, changes to the Matador sedan and station wagon were minimal.
 The only external upgrades were the addition of side bumper pads to the front and rear bumpers and replacing the park/turn signals and tail lights with serrated lenses.
 The paddle-style inside door handles were changed for 1976, along with new armrests used in other AMC vehicles.
 Otherwise, all interior features remained the same.
 The "Brougham" trim option continued for sedans and station wagons in 1976.
 Included were individually adjustable reclining front seats with custom "Hyde Park" fabric for the sedan or "Soft Touch" vinyl for the station wagon, woodgrain trim on the dashboard and door panels with assist straps, full-length bodyside scuff moldings, and other exterior trim.

 The 258 CID six-cylinder with a manual transmission remained as the base drivetrain for the sedans.
 The 304 CID V8 with an automatic transmission was standard on station wagons (optional on the sedan).
 A popular upgrade was the 360 CID V8 with a two-barrel carburetor.
 A "Performance Option" 360 CID V8 with a four-barrel carburetor and a dual exhaust system that included twin catalytic converters was available through 1976.
-The 2.87 rear axle ratio was standard with 3.15 and 3.54 optional.
-A floor-shifted automatic transmission was available on coupes equipped with a V8 engine, bucket seats, and center console.
+The 2.87 rear axle ratio was standard, with 3.15 and 3.54 optional.
+A floor-shifted automatic transmission was available only on coupes equipped with a V8 engine, bucket seats, and center console.

 The fuel economy ratings with automatic transmission were:

 16 mpgus city and 19 mpgus highway for the six-cylinder, which did not use a catalytic converter to meet emissions requirements.
 Cars with the I6 and manual transmission, as well as all V8 Matadors, included a catalytic converter.